Foolkiller: Foolkillers 2099

-Marvel Universe trading card series

-In 1990, Marvel released a Foolkiller (Kurt Gerhardt) card in their Marvel Universe trading card series as a rookie superhero.

 In other media

 Gregory Sallinger appears in the third season of Jessica Jones, portrayed by Jeremy Bobb.
 This version is a villainous polymath who is well-trained in Greco-Roman wrestling and holds degrees in law, psychology, chemistry, engineering, particle physics, and biology.
 Additionally, he had an abusive father who preferred his brother Donny over him and would go on to kill Donny and his friend and fellow wrestler Nathan Silva out of jealousy.
 In the present, Gregory seeks to kill Erik Gelden when he finds out about his murders before shifting his attention to Jessica Jones, whom he accuses of being a fraud due to her reliance on her superpowers.
 In pursuit of his goal, he kidnaps and tortures Gelden and kills Dorothy Walker.
 Despite being hospitalized by Dorothy's daughter Trish Walker, he uses this to blackmail Jones into destroying her evidence on him, then forces her to help him leave New York.
 However, she records him confessing to murdering Dorothy, leading to his arrest and Trish eventually killing him.